josefs/meta-paper/paper.md

 The second argument to the `Push` constructor is the extent of the array.
 The first argument is a monadic computation which will write an array to memory.
-The computation is parameterized by the operation used to write to memory.
+We refer to this computation as the kernel of the array.
+The kernel is parameterized by the operation used to write to memory.
 Parameterizing over the writing operation is what gives push arrays their flexibility.

 Here are some example functions on push arrays.